-The current fees for Academic year 2017-2018: each 3-hour course will be $1065.
-UTM offers a payment plan to assist those students who need to extend their time for payment (Fall and Spring terms only).
-The four-payment plan requires the first one-fourth of deferrable fees after aid has been applied, plus a $30 service charge and all previous balances by the fee payment deadline.
+If needed, each semester UTM offers a payment plan to assist those students who need to extend their time for payment.
+The payment plan requires one fourth of deferrable fees plus a $30 service fee upon registration and the remaining payments are due by the 15th of each month.

-If you would like to apply for financial aid you will need to fill out a FAFSA form.
-Here are the links to our Financial Aid web page, the link for creating a PIN that you will need before trying to complete the FAFSA and then a link itself to the FAFSA.
-To meet Federal guidelines and be eligible for financial aid, you are required to take 2 courses per semester (6 hours).
+If you would like to apply for financial aid (student loans) you will need to fill out a FAFSA form.
+Here are the links to our Financial Aid web page, the link for creating a FSA ID will expedite the process of completing the FAFSA and then a link itself to the FAFSA.
+To meet Federal guidelines and be eligible for financial aid, one is required to take 2 courses per semester (6 hours).

-If you have additional questions regarding the FAFSA and need further assistance with financial aid, please email Alivia Joes, firstname.lastname@example.org
+If there are additional questions regarding the FAFSA or need further assistance with financial aid, please email Ginger Horton, firstname.lastname@example.org, 731-881-7043.

 Erica Bell, MBA, CC